tfabien/bigquery-autojob/README.md

 # bigquery-autojob

-# Documentation is deprecated, syncing up...
+> Note: Documentation is currently not in sync with the rewrite, updating soon...

 A Google Cloud Function providing a **simple and configurable** way to automatically load data  from GCS files into Big Query tables.